2026

 Agenda | March 31, 2026 - April 2, 2026

-Impact Lab, tackling real-world challenges using modern AI-enabled tools.
+Work with your team in Impact Lab, tackling real-world challenges using AI-native tools.

 Product managers